ross-sec-audio/ross-sec-audio.github.io/_posts/2021-12-31-Risk Management Explained.md

 Appropriate stakeholders should confirm whether the residual risk can continue to be accepted or if it needs to be addressed and treated in another way.

-If it's agreed that the residual risk can be accepted, stakeholders also need to confirm whether this acceptance is perpetual or if its a short term acceptance until another solution becomes available.
+If it's agreed that the residual risk can be accepted, stakeholders also need to confirm whether this acceptance is perpetual or if it's a short term acceptance until another solution becomes available.

 #### 12. Bonus 12th Step
 Throughout this whole process, if the state of relevant threats, vulnerabilities and assets change then the risk descriptions, ratings and treatment plans may need to be updated accordingly.